pratikisc/ISCSalesOps/SFDC Case Bookings/000 Base Table: Cases grouped by Opportunities.md

 	WHERE
-		-- Remember to check this same list in the WITH ( CaseList ) table in Final View a.type in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree') and
+		-- Remember to check this same list in the WITH ( CaseList ) table in Final View a.type in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree', 'Term Extension') and
 		a.finance_sub_status__c = 'Booked' and
 		a.opportunity__c is not null and